 The sense of unease and isolation is palpable throughout.

 As you progress down through the structure enemies can approach from below - i.e. from the levels you have yet to reach, and from above.
-These latter enemies being reinforcements that have been airlifted to the island, and are now descending the structure after you.
+These latter enemies are the reinforcements that have been airlifted to the island and who are now descending the structure after you.

-The expert implementation of these two simple mechanics resulted in a mod based on Half Life 2, an mostly not-scary-at-all action FPS, into one of the tensest and most terrifying experiences to date.
+The expert implementation of these two simple mechanics resulted in a mod based on Half-Life 2, a mostly not-scary-at-all action FPS, into one of the tensest and most terrifying experiences to date.

-Over the coming weeks and months we will investigate other truly terrifying games, and the combination of gameplay mechanics that has made them so effective at scaring us out of our minds.
+Over the coming weeks and months, we will investigate other truly terrifying games.
+We will discuss the combination of gameplay mechanics that has made them so effective at scaring us out of our minds.
 In the next article we see why hacking an A.I. might not be such a great idea.
 See you all there.